csc-training/summerschool/hpc-ai/demo/Readme.md

-Work in progress...

 # Demo

 In this demo, we study image classification with [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
 [This image](./img/cifar100.jpg) is a sample of what the dataset looks like.
-The dataset has 100 classes containing 600 images each.
+The dataset has 100 classes containing 600 images each; 500 image per class is in the trainset.

 We will train a CNN model called [ResNet152](https://docs.pytorch.org/vision/main/models/generated/torchvision.models.resnet152.html).
 This model has over 60M parameters to train.